2 Vector Data

 The st_read() function imports geographic layers in sf format.

-The following lines import the layer of municipalities in the Lot department provided in the geopackage file lot.gpkg.
+The following lines import the layer of municipalities (communes) of the Lot department provided in the geopackage file lot.gpkg.

 library(sf)